Schedule

 7–9 pm: Pre-workshop Meetup

 In town early?
-Plan to spend some time getting to know the other attendees at a local establishment for refreshments.
+Plan to spend some time getting to know the other attendees at Parkway Social (at the Holiday Inn) for refreshments.

-This event is not part of the workshop and all food/drink is on your own.
-Location TBD.
+This event is not part of the workshop and all food/drink is on your own. .

 Friday, October 3, 2025